rtCamp/rtbiz-helpdesk/docs/user/notification_mails/README.md

 # Notification Mails

 Notification mails are sent by Helpdesk system to various stakeholders in the Helpdesk system.
-These mails are sent on various triggers.
+These mails are sent for various events.

 Each entry in the matrix below suggests whether a mail is sent to an entity (column) on an action (row).